guohuideng2024/resource-timing/Explainers/Initiator_Info.md

 */
 ```

-## Non goal

--	Two resources are reported as related only if the fetch of one resource is actually triggered by the other, during the page load process.
-It doesn’t provide a comprehensive resource dependency graph.
--	The dependency tree presents the “trigger” relation only.
-It doesn’t present the relation that the download/execution of one resource blocking another.

-Therefore, the number of `initiator` cannot be 2 or more.
-The resultant dependency graph is a tree.

-## Open Design Issues
+### Generating `resourceId`
 We need to generate a unique `resourceId` for every resource we fetch.
 The initial `resourceId` could be randomly generated from a range, for example, [1, 10].
 Then how to generate a next `resourceId`?

 1. Yash's current implementation: generate a random number `increase` between [1,10] at the beginning of session.
 Then, a next `resourceId` is the sum of the previous `resourceId` and `increase`.
 2. According to the discussion in the past, the method above was following how chromium generates [`current_interaction_event_id_for_event_timing`](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/core/timing/responsiveness_metrics.cc;l=681;drc=763100e0bf9a25ba6f203612af5a4331fbd2d048).
 However, the mothod above is different from it.
 It looks to me that we can do the same with `current_interaction_event_id_for_event_timing`: the `increase` value is a fixed number picked up by the user agent and it is not generated randomly at the beginning of a session.

+### Find out `initiator`
+Yosh's put up CLs that seem to addressed the cases where the initiator is a html file(not complete) and javascript.
+The case where the initiator is a css file is not explored yet.

+## Alternative: Expose [`FetchInitiatorInfo`](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/platform/loader/fetch/fetch_initiator_info.h;l=36;drc=b2be29fa62337e3b1a1064b0a5719f80b373da84) and improve `FetchInitiatorInfo`.

+`FetchInitiatorInfo` is used by the chromium devtool.
+It seems to work well in cases where the initiator is a html file and a javascript.
+But the case where the initiator is a css file is missing too.

+We could improve `FetchInitiatorInfo` and that benefit the devtool too.

+## Decision on which approach to take:
+Need to do more research and collect feedback from the community before make the decision.

 ## Stakeholder Feedback/Opposition
 TBD.

 ## Security/Privacy Considerations
-The `resourceId` and `initiator` are behind `CORS` check. `Time-Allow-Origin` doesn’t expose these values.
+All the attributes proposed to be exposed are behind `CORS` check. `Time-Allow-Origin` doesn’t expose these values.

 ### [Self-Review Questionnaire: Security and Privacy](https://w3ctag.github.io/security-questionnaire/)